spex-xray/pyspextools/doc/source/user.rst

 .. automodule:: pyspex.model

-The pyspex module can provide interfaces to SPEX models.
+The pyspextools module can provide interfaces to SPEX models.
 Currently, there is only a helper class for the SPEX 'user' and 'musr' models, which provides the opportunity for users to import their own models into SPEX.